JL-2644/Weather-website/README.md

 # Weather-website

-To see the fully deployed website visit https://jl-weather-app.herokuapp.com
+To see the fully deployed app visit https://jl-weather-app.herokuapp.com